A lot or a little?

-Fourteen-year old Rusty-James reigns as the toughest kid in his rough, depressed neighborhood.
+Fourteen-year-old Rusty-James reigns as the toughest kid in his rough, depressed neighborhood.
 He worships his older brother, who was the leader of a gang.
 But his brother drifts aimlessly, and Rusty-James lives only for the excitement of fighting.
 One fight has serious consequences, and Rusty-James gets sent to reform school.
 His brother's actions have serious consequences, as well.
 These are the memories he recalls five years later when he runs into someone who knew him in junior high.

 Is it any good?

 Readers who enjoyed S.E.
 Hinton's much-loved The Outsiders usually want to read the rest of her books -- and RUMBLE FISH stands as one of her best efforts.
-This spare portrait of a juvenile delinquent who has no desire to better his life allows readers to see Rusty-James as he cannot see himself.
-Readers experience Rusty-James's dangerous life, but they also see more.
+This spare portrait of a juvenile delinquent who has no desire to better his life lets readers see Rusty-James as he cannot see himself.
+Readers experience Rusty-James' dangerous life, but they also see more.

 Hinton reveals the experiences in his family that led Rusty-James to become a juvenile delinquent.
-Despite his thoroughly deserved status as a bad boy and a thief, nevertheless comes across as a recognizable and sympathetic character.
-His toughness raises him above his peers, and his joyful acceptance of his apparently miserable life allows us to accept him.
+Despite his thoroughly deserved status as a bad boy and a thief, Rusty-James nevertheless comes across as a recognizable and sympathetic character.
+His toughness raises him above his peers, and his acceptance of his apparently miserable life helps readers accept him.
 This is an impressive effort from the woman who virtually created the young-adult genre.

 Families can talk about how Rusty-James' self-image affects his behavior in Rumble Fish.
 Is Rusty-James as "dumb" as he thinks he is?